AlexTruongX/cs70-predict-final/README.md

 # CS70 Grade "Calculator"
 This program predicts the grade you need to score on the final when inputted your midterm score.

 Percentiles may vary slightly from semester to semester, so you ideally want to score a little bit above the lower bound to be safe.
+Ideally, the median between the lower and upper bound.

 *Note: I'm not responsible for you failing to declare or if you cry about not getting the grade that the calculator said you would get.*